afrazkhan/akinaka/README.md

         ]
     }

-The following policies need to be attached to the assume roles to backup each service:
+The following further policies need to be attached to the assume roles to backup each service:

 #### RDS / RDS Aurora